arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>
 * Why first-party cookies and third-party cookies are treated so differently?
+* How would you manage Web Services API's versions?

 ####[[↑]](#toc) <a name='databases'>Questions about Databases:</a>